spikeburton/js-ds-and-algorithms/README.md

 # Data Structures & Algorithms in JavaScript
-Stacks, Sets, Linked Lists, etc. Following along with FreeCodeCamp, but modifying to use CommonJS and modules to test with Node.
+Stacks, Queues, Sets, Binary Search Trees, Linked Lists, etc. Loosely modeled after [this](https://www.youtube.com/watch?v=t2CEgPsws3U) video on FreeCodeCamp, but modified to use CommonJS and modules to test with Node.
+Implemented using a combination of functional programming and object oriented programming.